-In this tutorial series, we are going to make a step by step tutorial about Django fundamentals.
-This tutorial is a complete beginner’s guide to start learning Django.
-We've tried to make it as simple as possible.
+In this tutorial series, we are going to make a step-by-step tutorial about Django fundamentals.
+This tutorial is a complete beginner’s guide to starting learning Django.
+We’ve tried to make it as simple as possible.
 For this purpose, the concepts are divided into 10 parts.
-If you are a beginner the development world may seem like an endless road, but it all depends on how to learn and practice the basics.
+If you are a beginner, the development world may seem like an endless road, but it all depends on how to learn and practice the basics.

 Django is a Python-based web framework that is specifically engineered to help developers build and construct powerful web applications quickly and efficiently.
 The core of the Django framework works with both Python versions 2 and 3.
 The framework was named after famous guitarist Django Reinhardt.

 A framework is a toolbox of components.
 The reason for using a framework is to prevent written duplicate code for similar tasks.
 A framework is a library combined with a preset way to organize your code.
 It’s reusable code bundled in a reusable (but often inflexible) architecture.

 Perhaps the best part about Django is its outstanding documentation.
 Once you learned the basics, You can use the advanced topics because Django has very thorough and readable docs available online.

 Django takes much of the tedious work and repetition out of the process, solving questions such as project structure, database object-relational mapping, templating, form validation, sessions, authentication, security, cookie management, internationalization, basic administration, and an interface to access data from scripts.

 To create a Django project you need to have python installed on your machine.
 On Linux and MAC, it has been already installed and is ready to use.
 In windows, you need to install it first.
 Go to python.org and follow their instructions to install python on your windows machine.
 We will use Linux Ubuntu 18.04 but all instruction should also work on other versions of Ubuntu including 16.04 and 20.04